library(tidyverse)

 In the lecture, we chose to include 12 years before and after the intervention.
 In this practical, we will use only 5 years before and after the intervention for our effect estimate.

 In the lecture, we did not correct the inference (p-value) for potential autocorrelation.
-We can do this with the function coeftest() on our fitted model object.
+We can do this with the function coeftest()

 Difference-in-differences estimator